 Access to technology can greatly improve access to justice.
-The Institute is dedicated to improving access to the civil justice system and does so through partnerships with: Self Represented Litigation Network (SRLN)—which connects lawyers, judges, and other professionals; the Iron Tech Lawyer program, which brings together students from across the world to develop new and innovative solutions for individuals to navigate legal obstacles; and the Civil Justice Data Commons (CJDC), which is laying the foundation for a data commons connecting civil justice institution data to study and improve the civil justice system.
+The Institute is dedicated to improving access to the civil justice system and does so through partnerships with: the Georgetown Justice Lab —which connects lawyers, judges, and other professionals; the Iron Tech Lawyer program, which brings together students from across the world to develop new and innovative solutions for individuals to navigate legal obstacles; and the Civil Justice Data Commons (CJDC), which is laying the foundation for a data commons connecting civil justice institution data to study and improve the civil justice system.

 The Institute serves as a thought leader on the role technology has to address civil legal needs.
 By conducting research, advancing legal education, and engaging in solution building, the Institute is well-positioned to leverage technology to help improve the civil justice system.

 Large swathes of America remain unconnected to digital services.
 Lack of digital equity and access persist despite twenty years of policies striving to close the “digital divide.”
 This divide is more crucial now than ever, as we learn, work, live, and play on digital platforms.

 The Institute’s work promoting digital equity and access includes participating in and hosting the first convening of the Public Interest Technology University Network, (“PIT-UN”), testifying before Congress and state legislatures on digital equity and Internet adoption rates, and convening symposia highlighting equity issues at the intersections of artificial intelligence R&D, broadband deployment, and Internet use.

 The Institute further supports educational offerings at Georgetown, including the Technology & Communications Clinic, which represents public-interest clients in telecommunications and digital-equity matters.